circleci/circleci-docs/jekyll/_cci2/workflows.md

 ```
 See the [Sample Parallel Workflow config](https://github.com/CircleCI-Public/circleci-demo-workflows/blob/parallel-jobs/.circleci/config.yml) for a full example.

-## Tips for advanced configuration
-{: #tips-for-advanced-configuration }

-Using workflows enables users to create much more advanced configurations over running a single set of jobs.
-With more customizability and control comes more room for error, however.
 When using workflows try to do the following:

 - Move the quickest jobs up to the start of your workflows.
 For example, lint or syntax checking should happen before longer-running, more computationally expensive jobs.
 - Using a "setup" job at the _start_ of a workflow can be helpful to do some preflight checks and populate a workspace for all the following jobs.